alexandrucatana/AVL-Tree-for-Integer-Intervals/Readme.md

 		MergingIntervals/test/test_avl_merging_intervals.cpp which can of course be extended with other tests.

-3. Build Steps:
+3. Build Steps (tested already in Mac Os, Ubuntu and Windows 7 with Visual Studio Express Edition 2015)

-	1. Run the main CMakeLists.txt found in the MergingIntervals folder:
+	1. For both Unix OS-es and Windows run the main CMakeLists.txt found in the MergingIntervals folder:

 			cmake CMakeLists.txt

+	2.

-	2. Run: make
+		a.
+For Unix: Run: make

 			This will create:
 			  a.
 The MergingIntervals/src/MergingIntervalsProject main application binary file
 			  b.
 The MergingIntervals/test/test_intervals_with_avl test binary file

-	knvkw01@uni-tuebingen.de
-	m3rA_@mA
+		b.
+For Windows: Because of Catch Library, the project Visual Studio 2015 or higher version.
+		   CMake will create MergingIntervals.sln which one can open in Visual Studio.